railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 When the project is finished you can generate the closing invoice using the  *Final Invoice*  button on the analytic account.
 This automatically calculates the final balance of the bill, taking the amounts already charged into account.
-If the amount already invoiced is greater than the maximum agreed amount then Open ERP generates a draft credit note.
+If the amount already invoiced is greater than the maximum agreed amount, then OpenERP generates a draft credit note.

 This approach offers many advantages compared with the traditional methods of invoicing in phases for fixed-price contracts: